BookingSync/bookingsync-engine/README.md

 * `BOOKINGSYNC_APP_SECRET` - BookingSync Application's Client Secret
 * `BOOKINGSYNC_VERIFY_SSL` - Verify SSL (available only in development or test).
 Default to false
 * `BOOKINGSYNC_SCOPE` - Space separated list of required scopes.
 Defaults to nil, which means the public scope.

+You might want to use [dotenv-rails](https://github.com/bkeepers/dotenv) to make ENV variables management easy.

 ## Embedded vs Standalone apps